-Sperm Quality Testing
+Sperm Quality and Semen Analysis

 While infertility is often thought of as typically a female issue, about half of all infertility cases stem from male reproductive problems.
 Since sperm health is vital to conception, it is important to have your sperm evaluated if you are struggling with infertility.
 Fortunately, many causes of male infertility are treatable.

 The three most important factors in sperm quality include:

 - Concentration: This refers to the quantity or number of sperm in your ejaculate.
 When the concentration of sperm is low (referred to as oligozoospermia), the chance that the sperm will reach an egg in the woman’s fallopian tubes is greatly reduced.
 When there is a complete absence of sperm (“no sperm count”), this is known as azoospermia.